nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## 2. Features

-> **Command Format**
+**Command Format**
-> * Words in `UPPER_CASE` are the parameters.
+- Words in `UPPER_CASE` are user inputs. <br>
-> * Items in `SQUARE_BRACKETS` are optional.
+- Items in `SQUARE_BRACKETS` are optional. <br>
-> * Single quotes `' '` and doubel quotes `" "` are interchangeable.
-Each may be nested within the other.
+- Single quotes `' '` and doubel quotes `" "` are interchangeable.
+Each may be nested within the other. <br>
-> * A pipe `|` between items indicates an either-or relationship between them.
+- A pipe `|` between items indicates an either-or relationship between them. <br>
-> * Only one item in curved brackets separated by a pipe `(item1 | item2)` may be used.
+- Only one item in curved brackets separated by a pipe `(item1 | item2)` may be used.
 All items within the brackets have equivalent functionality.
-They do _not_ indicate optionality.
+They do not indicate optionality. <br>
-> * Items with `...` after them can have multiple instances.
+- Items with `...` after them can have multiple instances. <br>
-> * An example of the date format dd-mm-yy is 25-12-16.
-An example of dd-MMM-yy is 03-Mar-15.
+- An example of the date format dd-mm-yy is 25-12-16.
+An example of dd-MMM-yy is 03-Mar-15. <br>
-> * An example of the time format hh:mm is 18:30.
-An example of hh:mmpm is 06:30pm.
+- An example of the time format hh:mm is 18:30.
+An example of hh:mmpm is 06:30pm. <br>
-> * The order of parameters is not fixed.
+- The order of parameters is not fixed.

 <br>